 This spot has been added by

-A hundred meters long jetty, located in front of the dive center, allows guests to get into the water directly on the drop off.
-The reef flat is indeed too shallow to enter the water from the beach without damaging the corals.
+A hundred meters long jetty, located in front of the dive center, allows guests to get into the water directly on the drop off (zone 3 on the map below).
+For drift snorkeling itineraries (zones 4 and 5), check the specific water entrance/exit points on the map.

 Gorgonia Beach Resort is the only accommodation available nearby.
 The resort has several restaurants.